 Anne Bonny was born in Cork, Ireland as the illegitimate daughter of a lawyer and his maid.
-This led to a fairly drawn out scandal after her father’s failed attempts to pass her off as a relative’s child.
+This led to a fairly drawn-out scandal.
+Even though they did not have the likes of a paternity test back in those times, many were convinced that he was the father.
+Her father failed in his attempts to pass her off as a relative’s child.
 Eventually, her parents began to live together publicly, and the family moved to Charleston, South Carolina.
 Anne was a feisty child.
 There were rumors that she had once attacked a family servant and others that she had beaten up a man who made unwanted advances on her.
 Never one for the quiet life, Anne ignored her father’s protests and married a poor sailor, following him to the Caribbean.
 But she quickly grew bored again and, at the first opportunity, ran off with another man, pirate captain “Calico” Jack Rackam.
 She lived aboard his ship as his lover but also as an incredibly able pirate, and it did not take long for her to garner the crew’s respect in her own right.
 Anne was fond of theatrics and often orchestrated frightening shows of force that caused enemy ships to surrender without the bother of a battle.
 When she did fight however, she was ruthless, usually wielding a cutlass, a pistol, or both.
 It was while she sailed with Calico Jack that Anne befriended another soon-to-be-famous female pirate: Mary Read.

 Like her compatriot Anne Bonny, Mary Read was an illegitimate child, born in a suburb of London.
 Her mother had had an affair while her husband was off at sea and, in order to take advantage of the generosity offered by her mother-in-law, Mary’s mother passed her daughter off as the recently-deceased son she had had with her husband.
 Mary apparently took a liking to living as a boy, because as soon as she was grown, she enlisted in the British army, still disguised as a man.
 During that time, she met and fell in love with another soldier, to whom she revealed her true identity.
 The pair left the army and married, but Mary’s new husband died shortly afterwards.
 Left without an income, Mary turned to cross-dressing once again and became a sailor on a voyage bound for the West Indies.
 Along the way, her ship was taken by pirates.
 Specifically by those pirates captained by Jack Rackam.
 After a bit of gender confusion and some unnecessary jealousy on Rackam’s part, Read revealed her true gender and became good friends (some say lovers) with Anne Bonny.
 Like her friend, she was a fearsome fighter and had no time for cowardice.
 When their ship was on the brink of being captured, she and Anne, as well as one unnamed fellow pirate, were the only crewmembers above decks standing their ground.
 She was so furious with her fellows that she took a brief break from firing her guns at the enemy and fired into the hold, killing one sailor and wounding at least one other.
 To Mary, being a coward was to be useless and, if a man was going to be useless, he might as well be dead.